Tuxliri/tuxliri.github.io/_posts/2022-11-02-Quadcopter-project-log.md

 [(23) How to Improve Cogging or Start Up Hesitation in a Brushless Motor (Occurs in a Sensorless Motor) - YouTube](https://www.youtube.com/watch?v=M2k7QloXVNo)

-Finally figured out the problem.
+I've finally figured out the problem.
 The motors were being tested without the propellers and this was causing troubles with the ESCs.
 More in detail the Hobbypower ESCs are so-called "sensorless BLDC"; this means that they detect if the rotor is actually spinning and at what speed by measuring the back-EMF; however when there are no propellers installed there is basically no torque load (i.e. the rotor spins freely as there is no drag from the blades generating a torque opposite to the spinning direction).
 This results in the BLDC stuttering and the ESC shutting down the power after 2 seconds as a safety measure, in order to avoid frying the MOSFET.

 **ESC startup problem**